A Game at Chess: Act I

 The Black Knight's Pawn and his castrated victim, the White Bishop's Pawn, exchange insults.
-The Black Knight Gondomar enters and notes that the "business of the universal monarchy" (i.e. the business of the Catholic Church) is going well, primarily because of his ability to trap souls through charm and deception.
-The White King's Pawn—a spy employed by the Black House—enters and issues a report.
+The Black Knight Gondomar enters and notes that the "business of the universal monarchy" (i.e. the goal of world dominion by the Catholic Church) is going well, primarily because of his ability to trap souls through charm and deception.
+The White King's Pawn— a spy employed by the Black House— enters and issues a report.
 The Black Knight Gondomar calls the spy a fool after he leaves.